-Any further queries can be directed to the Practice Support Coordinator, based in the Centre for Practice Learning:
+Any further queries can be directed to the Work Experience Coordinator, based in the Staff Development and Apprenticeship Team:

 *Please note that your application must be received at least six weeks prior to the required placement date.

-Please be aware that many placements remain on hold due to the COVID-19 pandemic.
-The restrictions that are still in place have affected the placement areas in terms of physical space, staffing and available learning opportunities, which have significantly limited the number of available placements.
-Because of this, applications are currently being considered on an individual case-by-case basis.
+The Covid-19 restrictions which remain in place throughout the Trust have affected the placement areas in terms of physical space, staffing and available learning opportunities, and have significantly limited the number of available placements.